yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

 The easiest way to get access to the U-boot source code is by downloading and installing the Processor SDK Linux.
-Once installed, the U-Boot source code is included in the SDK at the path ``<path to tisdk>/board-support``.
+Once installed, the U-Boot source code is in the SDK at the path ``<path to tisdk>/board-support``.
 For your convenience the sources also includes the U-Boot's git repository including commit history.

-Alternatively, U-Boot sources can directly be fetched from GIT.
-The GIT repo URL, branch and commit id can be found in the :ref:`u-boot-release-notes` section of the release notes.
+Alternatively, U-Boot sources can directly be fetched from Git.
+The Git repo URL, branch and commit id can be found in the :ref:`u-boot-release-notes` :ref:`release-specific-build-information` section of the release notes.